robinsloan/sentence-space/README.md

 Again, you'll find a ton more context and exploration in [this post](https://www.robinsloan.com/voyages-in-sentence-space).

-This code isn't quite turnkey, but if you're willing to tinker, you should be able to get up and running, training your own models and serving your own gradients, jitters, and who-knows-what-else.
+This code isn't quite turnkey, but if you're willing to tinker, you should be able to get up and running, training your own models and serving your own gradients, neighborhoods, and who-knows-what-else.

 Requirements include:

 * Python 2.7
 * Theano and its dependencies, including Numpy
+* Flask
 * [`sentencepiece`](https://github.com/google/sentencepiece) (if you want to use the included, pretrained model)
 * [`wordfilter`](https://github.com/dariusk/wordfilter)